adrybakov/wulfric/docs/source/user-guide/usage/other.rst

 It just looks nice and easier to debug for the human eye, when printed to the console.
 This function can take any numerical 2D or 1D array and print it in a nice format.
-It provides custom formatting and color highlight:
+It provides custom formatting and color highlights:

 .. hint::